Personal Finance·10 min read

 What is the difference between debt snowball vs avalanche?

-Both methods use the same structure:
+Both methods follow the same core structure:

 1. Make the minimum payment on every debt.